rvdz/hapycolor/docs/source/contribution.rst

 ^^^^^^^^^^^^^^^^^^^^

 :class:`hapycolor.configuration_editor.ConfigurationEditor` - Some targets like
-i3 or yabar, rely on a configuration file which maps colors to the elements of the target.
-In order to create a generic tool able to deal with these kind of targets, hapycolor defines a "macro" indicating that the next color will have to be replaced, i.e., if the user wants a color to be replaced by hapycolor, he or she will have to precede the target line by a comment line similar to:
+i3 or yabar, rely on a configuration file which maps colors to elements of the target.
+For instance, in i3's configuration, it is possible to define the color of the borders.
+In order to create a generic tool able to deal with these kind of targets, hapycolor implements an editor able to identify and replace colors marked by a "macro".
+This mark indicates that the next color will have to be replaced when exporting the color to this target.
+Following the previous example, if a user wants to automatically update the border color of i3's windows with a color of the generated palette, he or she will have to mark the line that precedes the target line with a comment line similar to:

 .. code-block:: shell